I'm a PhD student in Computer Science advised by Amal Ahmed at Northeastern University.

 - June 2025

-- Roulette: A Language for Expressive, Exact, and Efficient Discrete Probabilistic Programming appears at PLDI 2025.
+- Accepted at PLDI 2025: Roulette: A Language for Expressive, Exact, and Efficient Discrete Probabilistic Programming.

 - September 2024

-- I was a teaching assistant for CS 4400 Programming Languages during the Fall 2024 semester.
+- Teaching assistant for CS 4400: Programming Languages during the Fall 2024 semester.

 - September 2024

-- I gave a talk at HOPE 2024, An Incremental Approach to the Semantics of Borrowing, about work in progress which was later published as From Linearity to Borrowing.
+- Presented at HOPE 2024: An Incremental Approach to the Semantics of Borrowing (work in progress that was later published as From Linearity to Borrowing).

 - September 2023

-- My PhD at Northeastern University begins after leaving Microsoft in August.
+- Started a PhD at Northeastern University after leaving Microsoft in August.

 - January 2020